We ask you, humbly, to help us.

 "Grave psychological disturbances, anguish, or grave fear of hardship, suffering, or torture can diminish the responsibility of the one committing suicide" (#2282).
 This qualification does not make suicide a right action in any circumstance; however, it does make us realize that the person may not be totally culpable for the action because of various circumstances or personal conditions."
 2

-The number "2282" refers to the Suicide section of the Catechism of the Catholic Church:
+The number "2282" refers to the section dealing with suicide in the Catechism of the Catholic Church.
+It says:

 - 2280 Everyone is responsible for his life before God who has given it to him.
 It is God who remains the sovereign Master of life.
 We are obliged to accept life gratefully and preserve it for his honor and the salvation of our souls.
 We are stewards, not owners, of the life God has entrusted to us.
 It is not ours to dispose of.